vanhoangkha/Networking-fundamentals/Day55_Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a3f0e08a-3207-4a69-aa81-d4142d6735a3)

 - In CLOUD COMPUTING, everything is provided on a “SERVICE” model
-- For example: rather than the END USER buying a PHYSICAL SERVER, mounting it on a rack, installing the hypervisor, creating the VM, etc. the SERVICE PROVIDER offers all of this as a SERVICE
+- Ví dụ: rather than the END USER buying a PHYSICAL SERVER, mounting it on a rack, installing the hypervisor, creating the VM, etc. the SERVICE PROVIDER offers all of this as a SERVICE
 - There are a variety of SERVICES referred to as “___________ as a SERVICE” or “__aaS”
 - The THREE SERVICE MODELS of CLOUD COMPUTING are: